jwarz/data-scientists-tools/introduction-to-statistics-in-r/readme.md

     ## [1] 0.3333333

+Wonderful wait-time calculations!
+There’s a 33% chance that Amir will wait 10-20 minutes.
+In the next exercise, you’ll make sure this calculation holds up by simulating some wait times.

 ## Simulating wait times

 To give Amir a better idea of how long he’ll have to wait, you’ll